klarabau/portfolio-ads/klarabaumeister-19029454-portfolio.md

 Of course, I also kept my part of the Jira board up to date and documented my work there for an easy overview and communication with my group members.

-## Diganostics of the learning process
+## Evaluation
+### My learning objectives (400 words, STARR)
+As a User Experience Design student, I have only had short experiences with coding and programming so far.
+In order to extend them and learn more about statistics and data visualization, I chose this minor.

+As I have not had much background knowledge on the topic, the minor started with a lot of new information to take in.
+It was difficult for me to get an idea of how to start.
+I quickly realised that even though I was not sure about things, I had to just do them in order to improve and learn.
+This also mainly reflected from the 360 degree feedback given to me, so I quickly stopped shying away from coding and since then, my understanding of how data science works and how to approach it grew constantly.

+### My contributions (400 words, STARR)

+### The group project (400 words, STARR)
 Our project group definitely learned how important it is to review and check other group member's work, as we realized a couple of weeks into the minor that the csv file we had been working with contained faulty values.
 Midway through the project the same thing happened and we noticed our assumptions about the dataset were not correct.
 We could have avoided this by reviewing each others code more in depth before working with the files.
 However, luckily the changes from the corrupted values were not too high so that the first interpretations we got were not heavily misleading.
 After updating our old models, which went fairly quick as we simply needed to change the file that the notebook was reading, we could continue where we left off.

 Additionally, we should have cross-validated earlier on early models and experiments, not just the last one.
 We decided to focus on the models first but it turned out that not cross-validating from the beginning deferred our interpretations on the data.
 Luckily, we kept our options open until the final experiment in which we cross-validated our data, so we could re-interpret the data rather easily. cuz the conclusions we drew were all on the experiment , which was cross validated , we didn't need to rerun old ones. but also the results were giving us higher hopes than we actually had in the end as results so we started looking into polynomial regression again, which we couldve done earlier if we cross-validated earlier.

-...

-## Evaluation using STARR
-As a User Experience Design student, I have only had short experiences with coding and programming so far.
-In order to extend them and learn more about statistics and data visualization, I chose this minor.

-As I have not had much background knowledge on the topic, the minor started with a lot of new information to take in.
-It was difficult for me to get an idea of how to start.
-I quickly realised that even though I was not sure about things, I had to just do them in order to improve and learn.
-This also mainly reflected from the 360 degree feedback given to me, so I quickly stopped shying away from coding and since then, my understanding of how data science works and how to approach it grew constantly.

-...